Groove Coverage

-Groove Coverage is a German dance band which consists of Axel Konrad, DJ Novus, Melanie Munch, better known as Mell (lead singer), and Verena Rehm (former stage performer, backing singer, occasional lead singer).
+Groove Coverage is a German dance music group which consists of Axel Konrad, DJ Novus, Melanie Münch, better known as Mell (lead singer), and Verena Rehm (former stage performer, backing singer, occasional lead singer).
 Producers of the band are Ole Wierk and Axel Konrad.
 The project was founded in the summer of 2001 by DJ Novus, in co-operation with Suprime Music (Konrad).
 With eleven singles in the German Top 50 and over 13 million records sold worldwide, Groove Coverage is one of the most successful German dance artists.

 History

 Covergirl (2001–2002)

 Groove Coverage released a few dance singles, most notably "Are U Ready" and "Hit Me" before going on to release the breakthrough single "Moonlight Shadow" (a cover of the Mike Oldfield song) peaking at #3 in the German media control charts in June 2002.
-At the end of 2002, the band released their debut album Covergirl, with the follow up single "God is a Girl".
+At the end of 2002, the band released their debut album Covergirl, with the follow-up single "God Is a Girl".
 Mell was pregnant during the production of the Moonlight Shadow music clip, which was filmed in Budapest, and was replaced by model Henrika Spillner.
+"Million Tears", while not released as a single, became a sleeper hit particularly popular in Singapore, where it became associated with the outlawed Salakau secret society.

 7 Years and 50 Days and international breakthrough (2003–2004)

-After the success of the singles "Moonlight Shadow" and "God Is A Girl", Groove Coverage went on to release a new single titled "The End", which was released in April 2003, peaking at #14 in the German Media Control Charts.
-In late 2003 came the next top 10 hit single, a cover of Alice Cooper's hit "Poison", followed by the second studio album 7 Years and 50 Days in March 2004, which spawned out five top 20 singles in Germany: "The End", "Poison", "7 Years and 50 Days", "She" and "Runaway".
+After the success of the singles "Moonlight Shadow" and "God Is a Girl", Groove Coverage went on to release a new single titled "The End", which was released in April 2003, peaking at #14 in the German Media Control Charts.
+In late 2003 came the next top 10 hit single, a cover of Alice Cooper's hit "Poison", followed by the second studio album 7 Years and 50 Days in March 2004, which spawned five top 20 singles in Germany: "The End", "Poison", "7 Years and 50 Days", "She" and "Runaway".

 21st Century and Greatest Hits (2005–2007)

 In 2005, 7 Years and 50 Days reached platinum sales in Asia, as well as being hugely successful in Indonesia.
-In the UK and Ireland, the band's cover of "Poison" became a top 40 hit, peaking at #32 in the Official UK Singles Chart which helped the band reach to new territories such as Spain and China, where "God Is a Girl" became the most successful song of 2007, having been downloaded more than 1.5 million times.
+In the UK and Ireland, the band's cover of "Poison" became a top 40 hit, peaking at #32 in the Official UK Singles Chart which helped the band reach new territories such as Spain and China, where "God Is a Girl" became the most successful song of 2007, having been downloaded more than 1.5 million times.

 In July 2006, the band released their third studio album 21st Century, which included their recent singles "Holy Virgin", "On the Radio" and "21st Century Digital Girl".

-With only moderate success with their third album, Groove Coverage did not release any more music until late 2007, where they released the single "Because I Love You" to promote their first Greatest Hits compilation.
+With only moderate success with their third album, Groove Coverage did not release any more music until late 2007, when they released the single "Because I Love You" to promote their first Greatest Hits compilation.
 Again the band only experienced moderate success with the new single and album, and were dropped by their label Universal Music Germany.